- Home

 The first consideration when deciding what to keep and what to get rid of is how much space you’ll have in your new home.

 It’s important to check the measurements of your new place to know how much space you’re working with.
-You’ll likely have access to a floor plan which you can use for this, but otherwise, it’s worth visiting the property with a tape measure.
+You’ll likely have access to a floor plan, which you can use for this.
+Otherwise, it’s worth visiting the property with a tape measure.

-An effective way to do this could be to print out a spare copy of a room’s floor plan and mark out each furniture item in pencil.
-This will help to visualise the furnished room before you start the moving process.
-Then, why not pay the house a visit with your new, edited floorplan and try to get a feel for the space using the modified floorplan as a guide?
+An effective way to do this could be printing a spare copy of a room’s floor plan and marking out each furniture item in pencil.
+This will help visualise the furnished room before you start the moving process.
+Then, why not visit the house and try to get a feel for the space using your modified floor plan as a guide?

 For tips on measuring your furniture before a move, check out this article from Midway Moving and Storage.
 And for more advice on preparing for moving day, you might like to read our article: 4 tips for a stress-free house move.